Why am I so Tired? Top Causes of Fatigue

 It’s not just simple carbohydrates that rob us of energy.
 Eating meat can also make us feel tired.
 This is caused by the amino acid tryptophan contained in meat, which is a precursor to the “happy hormone” serotonin and can make us sleepy.
 Our digestive system has to work hard to digest meat, which requires additional energy.

-Another reason why you might be feeling fatigued could be that you are drinking too much coffee.
+Another cause of fatigue could be that you are drinking too much coffee.
 Yes, it can make you tired!
 It’s true that coffee initially stimulates the production of adrenaline, but this only lasts a short while, leaving you feeling more tired afterwards than you did before the cup of coffee.
 A lot doesn’t always mean a lot more energy.

 Note: There are some foods (like bananas and legumes) that help you sleep because they contain tryptophan.
 If you eat large quantities of these foods during the day, the sleep-inducing protein building block will make you feel sleepy.